creme332/mauritius-scholarship-alert/README.md

 ​STATE OF MAURITIUS POSTGRADUATE SCHOLARSHIP SCHEME 2022/2023
 ```

-If the communique is multi-line such as the one below, enter **only the first line**.
+If the communique field is multi-line with many links, enter the data from **only the first line**.

 To be reminded of **all** scholarships, place only an asterisk `*` in the first line of `scholarships.txt`.